ericsalesdeandrade/CybSafe_ESDA/README.md

 ## API Functionality Limitations
 The following are limitations in the functionality of the API
-1. The API doesn't support data UPDATES
+1. The API doesn't support data UPDATES.
-2. The API only makes 1 call to the endpoint and can fetch 20 values in one execution.
+2. The API only makes 1 call to the Poke endpoint and can fetch 20 values in one execution.
-3. The API retrieves all values from the database when the `get_pokemon` endpoint is called.
+3. The API retrieves ALL values from the database when the `get_pokemon` endpoint is called.
 4. The other Pokemon attributes and description is not stored and the setup uses just 1 Postgres table with 4 columns
-5. The API doesn't have any security and Postgres has standard default username and password.
+5. The API doesn't have any security and Postgres uses standard default username and password.

 ## What I would implement for production